UX Design Strategy and Related Expertise

 Anyone can do it—not just designers or artists and it can help solve tough or elusive problems, even the "problem" of designing a better life (called life design).

-It teaches you to you to empathize with your client, customer, or audience; to believe in your creative power; and to be unafraid of failure.
+Through design thinking, I can help you empathize with your client, customer, or audience; believe in your creative power; and be unafraid of failure.

 “Your brand is what other people say about you